afurmanov/blog/README.markdown

 _Backbone_, _Angular_, etc.).
 It still uses _MVC_ pattern to organize client side logic.

-- Build a Node.js application where dataflow built around Promises
+- Create a Node.js application where dataflow is built around Promises